 Reasons for the study

 A systematic review of workplace-based return-to-work (RTW) interventions was carried out by the Institute and published in 2004.
 The review included studies published between January 1990 and December 2003.
-This project is an update of the original work using an enlarged scope of review to examine the process dimensions of workplace-based RTW and work disability management interventions/support.
-This project includes and updates both the quantitative and qualitative literature.
-The updated review facilitates the integration of high quality best practice research evidence into the development of return-to-work policies and programs.
+This project updated that original work using an enlarged scope of review to examine the process dimensions of workplace-based RTW and work disability management interventions/support.
+This project included and updated both the quantitative and qualitative literature.
+The updated review facilitates the integration of high-quality best practice research evidence into the development of return-to-work policies and programs.

 Objectives of the study

 - To update the quantitative and qualitative research on the effectiveness of workplace-based RTW programs

 - To update the Seven ‘Principles’ for Successful Return to Work guide based on the findings, if necessary

 - Cullen KL, Irvin E, Collie A, Clay F, Gensby U, Jennings PA, Hogg-Johnson S, Kristman V, Laberge M, McKenzie D, Newnam S, Palagyi A, Ruseckaite R, Sheppard DM, Shourie S, Steenstra I, Van Eerd D, Amick B. Effectiveness of workplace interventions in return-to-work for musculoskeletal, pain-related and mental health conditions: an update of the evidence and messages for practitioners.
 Journal of Occupational Rehabilitation.
 2018;28(1):1–15. doi:10.1007/s10926-016-9690-x.